rhafer/opencloud/services/webfinger/README.md

 *   Authentication is necessary to prevent leaking information about existing users.
 *   Basic auth is not supported.

-The default configuration will simply return the `OCIS_URL` and direct clients to that domain:
+The default configuration will simply return the `OC_URL` and direct clients to that domain:

 ```json
 {